Cladding & Siding Calculator — Boards, Coverage & Fixings

 What wood is best for exterior cladding?

 Larch, Siberian pine, western red cedar and oak are popular for durability.
-Pre-treated softwood (C4 or above) is the most economical option.
+Pre-treated softwood (use a treatment class rated for the exposure under your local standard) is the most economical option.
 Thermally modified wood offers excellent stability without chemicals.

 Do I need a ventilated gap behind cladding?

-Yes — a minimum 20–25 mm ventilated air gap behind the cladding is required in most building standards.
+Yes — a ventilated air gap behind the cladding (commonly around 20–25 mm) is widely recommended and required by many building standards.
 This prevents moisture build-up and extends the life of both the cladding and the wall.

 How long does timber cladding last?